Gilgamech/SPArational/www/index.md

 ## Two big innovations:

-1. Support triple-colon divs as a block type.
+1. Support triple-colon-tag wrapped divs as a block type.
 This is not supported by all Markdown processors, but is gaining support.
   - Support giving the div an ID by prepending a hash, just like in CSS.
   - Extend by adding HTML5 Semantic Tag pass-through.
 Text prepended to the hash becomes the tag type.
-    - Extend further by supporting
+    - Extend further by supporting JavaScript one-liners in a bracket after the closing colon-tag.

 This makes it easy to create a `button` with an ID of `inputField`, CSS class `class1`, displays `1`, and increments every click: